Paul Baxendale-Walker: Career

-He was the author of the Employee Benefit Trust (EBT) tax strategy implemented by Glasgow Rangers FC, which was (in April 2011) challenged by HMRC in a first tier tax tribunal.
+He was the author of the Employee Benefit Trust (EBT) tax strategy implemented by Rangers football club which was, in April 2011, challenged by HMRC in a first tier tax tribunal.
 In November 2012, on a split decision, the Tribunal upheld the legality and tax effectiveness of the EBT strategy.
 HMRC appealed twice, first to the Upper Tribunal (Tax and Chancery Division) which upheld the finding, and then to the Scottish Court of Session which sided with HMRC, declaring that it was "obvious" that "payments to the various trusts and the application of the monies so paid amounted to a mere redirection of earnings which did not remove the liability of employees to income tax".
 Rangers entered administration on 14 February 2012, and went into liquidation on 31 October 2012.
 The liquidators of Rangers have been granted leave to appeal the decision of the Court of Session to the UK Supreme Court.
 Lord Carloway, one of the Court of Sessions judges who ruled on the case, said: "The Court is of the view that there is an arguable point in law of public interest which should allow the appeal to the UK Supreme Court to proceed."

 The High Court proceedings against the Law Society led to allegations of fraud and forgery against Baxendale-Walker.
 On Friday 15 April 2016 Baxendale-Walker pleaded guilty to one count of forgery.
 Five other counts of fraud will remain on file.
 He was fined £15,015 and ordered to pay £210,000 prosecution costs.
 Judge Moss said “Your intention in writing the letter was to lead the recipient to tell you things he would otherwise not have done.
 You determined by trick and underhand means to pursue an individual who was correctly employed by the SRA (Solicitors Regulatory Authority).
 Such people are entitled to be protected from the harassment you subjected them to.”
 The prosecution accepted that Mr Baxendale-Walker's motive in sending the letter was to obtain information about legal proceedings concerning him, and that there was no financial gain intended.

+In 2023, HMRC's attempt to impose a £14 million penalty on Paul Baxendale-Walker collapsed after a tribunal ruled that the tax authority had made procedural errors, including missing a statutory deadline.
+The case related to information notices served in 2022 as part of HMRCs long-standing efforts to hold Baxendale-Walker accountable for promoting tax avoidance schemes that the agency claims cost the UK over £1 billion in revenue.
+Baxendale-Walker denied the allegations, calling the penalty a fiction.